k4y3ff/simple-clojure-store/README.md

     - Return the average of the numbers contained in the vector associated with the given `key` as `{"average": 2.5}`, for example, if the `key` exists in the store.
     - Return `{"average": null}` if the store does not contain the given `key`.
   - `POST "/"` with `{"key": num}` will
     - Create a new vector containing the given `num` and associate it with the given `key`, if `key` does not already exist in the store.
+Then, return the vector.
     - Append the given `num` to the vector associated with the given `key`, if `key`, already exists in the store.
+Then, return the vector.

 - To run the unit tests, use `lein test`.
 - To run the test script, use `./test-script.sh`.